bachonk/UIImageView-Letters/README.md

 Call the method `setImageWithString:color:` on any `UIImageView` instance to set the image.

 `string` is the string used to generate the initials.
-This should be a user's full name if available `color` is an optional paramter sets the background of the image.
-If not provided, a random color will be generated
+This should be a user's full name if available.

+`color` is an optional paramter sets the background of the image.
+If not provided, a random color will be generated.

 ### License